 The course introduces students to phenomena, concepts, and principles of Physics at an introductory level.
 Topics will include light, waves, sound, energy, electricity, states of matter and Newton's Laws.
 This course is for students who may not have had prior Physics instruction.
-The course is required for Welding and Architectural/Civil (CAD) and Design Technology Majors but applicable for many other majors who need a three or four credit science.
+The course is required for Electric Utility Technology, Engineering Technology (Civil Track and Architectural Track), Health Professions Radiologic Technology, and Professional Pilot degree majors, but is also applicable for many other majors who need a three or four credit science.

 Prerequisite(s): MAT 115 Construction Math, MAT 117 Technical Math for Trades, or MAT 131 Intermediate Algebra.

-Co-requisite(s): PHY 103 Concepts of Physics Lab (if applicable to student major, required for Welding and Architectural/Civil (CAD) and Design Technology Majors)
+Co-requisite(s): PHY 103 Concepts of Physics Lab (if applicable to student major, required for Electric Utility Technology; Engineering Technology, Architectural Track; and Engineering Technology, Civil Track Majors) 3 credits